The Port of Abbot Point is Australia’s most northern coal export port and one with remarkable potential for trade growth.

 AAPT are now in the final stages of reviewing infrastructure requirements to accommodate the Carmichael Rail Network (CRN).
-The first stage will include a new coal in-loader and conveyors to link to the existing stockpiles and out-loader streams.
-This will take export capacity to 60 million tonnes per annum and will be completed within the current terminal boundaries.
+The permanent port infrastructure required to link the existing T1 with CRN will include a new coal in-loader and conveyors to link to the existing T1 stockpiles and out-loader streams.

 As the port authority, North Queensland Bulk Port’s vision for Abbot Point is that it continues to grow as a key strategic coal port and, over time, leverages benefits from the adjoining State Development Area to become a hub for import, processing, manufacturing and export activities of other industries of regional, state and national significance.

 You will find Abbot Point between the existing industrial centres of Townsville to its north, and Mackay to its south.

 The Port of Abbot Point is a strategic asset to Queensland due to its proximity to the Abbot Point State Development Area, the resource rich Bowen Basin, Galilee Basin and North West Minerals Province, its remote location from urban development, and access to deep water.

 Abbot Point has one operating terminal, Adani Abbot Point Terminal (AAPT or T1).
 Coal is supplied to T1 by rail, and services customers in the Newlands and Collinsville area and a number of Bowen Basin mines.
 Tugs, operated by Bowen Towage Services (a joint venture between Svitzer and Glencore), also service the port.

 Pilotage is currently provided by Port of Townsville on behalf of Maritime Safety Queensland.